 Facets aim to produce telling insights, rather than give a comprehensive descriptive knowledge.
 Our approach differs from mixed methods which aim to triangulate or integrate data.
 Facets cast light on each other, we can also change what we see by how we look at them.

 The rigour of the approach comes from researcher skill, inventiveness, creativity, insight and imagination.
 To carve the facets so that they catch the light in the best possible way.

 For a more detailed discussion of facet methodology, the best place to start is:

-Facet Methodology has been, and continues to be, developed by colleagues at the Morgan Centre, led by Jennifer Mason, with Katherine Davies, Carol Smart, Brian Heaphy, Vanessa May, Sue Heath, Stewart Muir and James Nazroo.
+Facet Methodology was developed by colleagues at the Morgan Centre.
+Led by Jennifer Mason, with Katherine Davies, Carol Smart, Brian Heaphy, Vanessa May, Sue Heath, Stewart Muir and James Nazroo.